 A common question we get asked throughout the year is “what type of mountain climbing training participants can do in preparation for a trip or a course”.
 There is no easy answer to that question but we will attempt to offer the following guidance in a general sense.
-Intermediate and Advanced trips/courses will have higher fitness requirements.
+Intermediate and Advanced trips and mountaineering courses will have higher fitness requirements.

 First, before you begin any new fitness training program you should consult your medical professional and get their clearance.
 That’s our disclaimer out of the way.